eliza-m/LRRpredictor_v1/README.md

 ### Installation & initial setup
 #### Cloning the project
 Please be sure you are cloning the project in a location where you have write permissions and at least 5 GB available :exclamation:.
-RaptorX-Property path generation mechanism when installing :exclamation: requires the project to be placed anywhere in the home directory - '/home/username/.../'.
-This limitation will be solved in LRRpredictor v1.1.

-	# You can clone the project it anywhere in your home directory.
+	# You can clone the project it anywhere in your computer.
 This is only an example...
-	cd /home/***replace_with_your_username***/
+	cd /home/test/

 	git clone --recursive https://github.com/eliza-m/LRRpredictor_v1